andrew/ultimate-awesome/README.md

 - [awesome-steem](https://github.com/thilobillerbeck/awesome-steem) - A cureted list about these awesome smart media tokens.
 - [awesome-glasgow](https://github.com/allyjweir/awesome-glasgow) - Some highlights around Glasgow, Scotland.
 - [awesome-blockchain](https://github.com/Blockchain-DC/awesome-blockchain) - A collection of valuable resources for anyone starting to explore blockchain technologies.
+- [awesome-skills](https://github.com/bormaxi8080/awesome-skills) - A systematized collection of links and materials needed by a skilled software developer.
 - [awesome-cryptoart](https://github.com/cdr6934/awesome-cryptoart) - The following page puts together links, guides, tutorials and inspirations on all and everything that is involved in cryptoart .
 - [awesome-go](https://github.com/Cori1109/awesome-go) - A curated list of awesome Go frameworks, libraries and software.
 - [readme-components](https://github.com/FabianHMzz/readme-components) - 🎉 Compilation of different awesome components and badges that you can add to your README.